Today, we’re sharing all the best sod tips and tricks to help you create a beautiful home exterior that will impress all your neighbors.

 Did you know that sod is often harvested at night so that the freshest grass is delivered to your door?
 Timing is key, and it’s important to work quickly when putting in your sod.
 Here are some sod tips and tricks for installation:

-- Aim for installation within the first 24 hours upon delivery and no later than 72 hours.
+- Aim for installation within the first 24 hours upon delivery.
 It is crucial to keep the grass moist during this time to prevent the plants from drying out.

 - Lay the first row of sod against the longest straight edge.
 This could be a fence, patio, or yard line.